richardcsuwandi/chinese-calligraphy-classifier/README.md

 Then, I use plot the confusion matrix to see where the model seems to be confused.
 ![Confusion Matrix](https://github.com/richardcsuwandi/chinese-calligraphy-classifier/blob/master/images/conf_mat.png?raw=true)

-From the confusion matrix, it can be seen that the model does pretty well in classifying the ‘zhuanshu’ style.
+From the confusion matrix, it can be seen that the model does pretty well in classifying the ‘*zhuanshu*’ style.
 This is probably due to its unique stroke arrangements.
 To wrap up, I also plotted some predictions by calling the `learn.show_results` method.